 Speak to Copernicus Glyph at the locations listed below to begin.
 You can build one statue at each location each month.
 Rewards include Construction XP, Prayer XP, Slayer XP and a Sculpting Chisel.
 See the rewards section for more details.

-Throughout Runescape, there are four locations where you can build these statues: Taverley, Lumbridge, Canifis and Gu'Tanoth.
+Throughout Runescape, there are five locations where you can build these statues: Taverley, Lumbridge, Canifis, Gu'Tanoth and Prifddinas.

 The locals of each location worship specific gods: